A Complete Guide to Resource Planning: Benefits, Use Cases & Best Practices

 Best practices:

-A resource inventory provides a clear picture of available skills, expertise, as well as capacity within the organization.
+Conduct a resource inventory checkup frequently by tracking current unutilized resources, people or tools that can be used during project demand.
+It provides a clear picture of available skills, expertise, and capacity within the organization.
 It’s essential to identify what resources you have and where gaps might exist.

 Leverage the inventory to match available resources with project needs, identify training opportunities, and inform hiring decisions.
 It also helps in balancing workloads across teams and projects.